jdthorpe/slow-token-fetch-in-container/README.md

 ## Additional info

-I thought that there was a possibility that the problem was with a build script that was platform specific (hence `test2` in the docker-compose file) or that there was a problem with the credentials being mapped in to the host via the bound volume `${USERPROFILE}/.azure:/root/.azure` (hence `test3`), but both result in printouts like these:
+I thought that there was a possibility that the problem was with an install script that was platform specific (hence `docker-compose run test2`) or that there was a problem with the credentials being mapped in to the host via the bound volume `${USERPROFILE}/.azure:/root/.azure` (hence `docker-compose run test3`), but both result in printouts like these:

 ```txt
 Starting...